Follow us on Instagram

 “[The Palestinians] have been kept in a cage, in a ghetto, and many of them have had their homes destroyed and their families killed,” Albanese continued in response to Meyer.
 “The fact that you don’t want to see the pain of the other party, the trauma of the party, doesn’t speak to my alleged antisemitism.”

-When asked by Iqbal on her thoughts on accusations that Albanese was being antisemitic, Albanese responded, “Israel has a track record as a serial violator of Israeli law.
+When asked by Iqbal on her thoughts on accusations that Albanese was being antisemitic, Albanese responded, “Israel has a track record as a serial violator of international law.
 It has nothing to do with the Jewish people … [nor] the Israeli people.”

 Subscribe